-A continental breakfast is offered on the second Saturday of every month between10:00 a.m and 10:45 a.m.
+A continental breakfast is offered on the second Saturday of every month between10:00 a.m. and 10:45 a.m.
 This is a free breakfast program which includes bagels, spreads, muffins, fruit, cereal, hot and cold beverages.
 Pre-registration is not required.

 A pancake breakfast is offered on the third Sunday of every month between 10:00 a.m. and 11:00 a.m.
 It features pancakes, sausages, French toast, hash browns, boiled eggs, applesauce, fruit, hot and cold beverages.
 Pre-registration is not required.

-Our School Snack Program provides weekly snacks to schools for children who arrive at school without a breakfast or lunch.
+The Centre partners with the Optimist Club of Oshawa to provide weekly snacks to schools for children who arrive at school without a breakfast or lunch.

 New Life Neighbourhood Centre is pleased to provide this update on our new offsite partnership with DRIVEN.

 DRIVEN provides access to multiple supports at one location for women experiencing abuse and all forms of violence.
 On-site partners are available on Mondays from 8:30am-4:30 pm to provide support.
 Off-site partners can be accessed over the phone from the DRIVEN clinic.
 To view a full list of partners and services please visit the DRIVEN website www.durhamdriven.com.
 Walk-ins and appointments are welcome.
 The last walk-in or appointment time is 3:15pm.

 Women are able to access DRIVEN’s services over video chat from the NLNC on Mondays between 10:00 a.m. and 1:00 p.m.
 Call 1-877-723-3905 to book a video chat appointment.